openstack/ironic-python-agent-builder/dib/ironic-python-agent-tls/README.rst

 this element will enable TLS API support in IPA with a self-signed certificate and key created at build time.

-Optionally, you can provide your own SSL certifiate and key, and optionally ca, via the following environment variables.
+Optionally, you can provide your own SSL certificate and key, and optionally ca, via the following environment variables.
 They should be set to an accessible path on the build systems filesystem.
 If set, they will be copied into the built ramdisk, and IPA will be configured to use them.